open-source-labs/SvelteStorm/readme.md

 ## Key Features
 1. (NEW!)
-Performance Dashboard - gain insights into your Svelte application such as the number of times different components are rendered and web vitals.
+App Performance Dashboard - gain insights into your Svelte application such as the number of times different components are rendered and web vitals.
 2. (NEW!)
 File Search - search through open files in the code editor.
 3. (NEW!)
 Split View - view two files at once.
 4. (NEW!)
 Javascript and HTML Linting - quickly find and fix syntax errors and warnings.